What to do

 Burlington Brew Tours

 Vermont is renowned for its craft breweries, and Burlington Brew Tours is a great way to discover them without having to drive, in the company of experienced beer experts!
-For example, if you opt for the 4-hour Classic Brew Tour, you will sample more than 16 different beers from 4 local craft breweries, including the Magic Hat Brewing Co.
+For example, if you opt for the 4-hour Classic Brew Tour, you will sample more than 16 different beers from 4 local craft breweries.
 Reservations required.

 As you head towards Burlington, be sure to take beautiful Route 302 through Crawford Notch, which offers spectacular scenery.